oksusoo1/fireflutter/README.md

 - Idea: See if you are looking for a friend in a busy city.
 When you and your friend are connected, you can find each other by sharing geo location.
 - Implementaion: put find button and when connected, display position in map and update the geo location.

+# For developer

+## Building your app

+- Simple add it on pubspec dependency

+## Building fireflutter

+- Follow the steps
+  - fork
+  - clone
+  - create a branch
+  - update fireflutter
+  - push
+  - pull request.

+## Updating fireflutter while building your app

+  - If you are going to use fireflutter, then simply add it on pubspec dependency.
+  - If you want to build fireflutter while you are building your app, then
+    - fork fireflutter
+    - add it as submodule in your project
+    - add it as pubspec dependency with local path
+    - when ever you want to update fireflutter, simple run `<submodule-folder>/example/main.dart`
+    - after updating fireflutter, come back to your app and run your app.

+# Issues

+- These are the common issues you may encount.
+- If you have any issues, please create an git issue.

+## firebase_database/permission-denied

+`Unhandled Exception: [firebase_database/permission-denied] Client doesn't have permission to access the desired data.`

+- If you see this error, it means you didn't set the firebase database security rules properly.
+Refer [Firebsae Realtime Database Installation](#firebase-realtime-database-installation)